 You will spend your first three weeks on the campus of a small project on the outskirts of the village of Amapurkashi in the state of Uttar Pradesh, northern India.

 You will learn about and, wherever possible, take part in the different activities run by the project.
-You will stay in rooms shared with others from the scheme, and eat simple vegetarian meals with project staff in the campus dining area.
+You will stay in rooms shared with other Volunteers from the scheme, and eat simple vegetarian meals with project staff in the campus dining area.
 You will have the option to join in simple yoga sessions each morning, have basic Hindi lessons and take part in evening discussions about issues of development, history and culture.
 There will be a trip to buy local clothes to help you fit in.

 There is often a day trip to another project or place of interest such as a school in a nearby village.
 In October and March you can take part in the colourful festivals of Diwali and Holi.